davervw/ch64edit/README.md

 C64 character set editor

+Hint: SPACE toggles pixel.
+Menus are on screen.

 Note: saves to FONT.BIN overwriting any existing file.
-Manual load required (after exiting program).
+Manual load from BASIC is initially required to edit a font (after running/initializing program, and exiting).

 ``
 LOAD "FONT.BIN",8,1